MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-quantum-include-python.md

 1. If you've never used Q# with Python, follow the steps in [Write a Q# and Python programs](xref:microsoft.quantum.how-to.python-local).

 1. Write your Q# operations in a `*.qs` file.
-When running `import qsharp` in Python, the IQ# kernel will automatically detect any .qs files in the same folder, compile them, and report any errors.
-If compilation is successful, those Q# operations will become available for use directly from within Python.
+When running `import qsharp` in Python, the IQ# kernel automatically detects any .qs files in the same folder, compiles them, and reports any errors.
+If compilation is successful, the compiled Q# operations will become available for use directly from within Python.
     - For example, the contents of your .qs file could look something like this: